Home | About | Founder | Contact | Medal Winner Photo Gallery

 Biographical Information

-Brenda Adcock (2007 Certificate Winner for Pipeline) Brenda Adcock has three published works, including Pipeline, a 2007 Golden Crown Literary Award finalist for Debut Author.
-Her publisher, Regal Crest Enterprises, has since released Reiko's Garden and Redress of Grievances.
-Originally from the beautiful Appalachian region of Eastern Tennessee, she now resides with her partner, Cheryl, in the Hill Country of Central Texas near Austin.
+Brenda Adcock [1951 - 2022] (2007 Certificate Winner for Pipeline) published 17 novels, including four Golden Crown Literary Award Winners: Redress of Grievances, The Sea Hawk, Soiled Dove, and Picking Up The Pieces with her publisher, Flashpoint Productions.
+Originally from the beautiful Appalachian region of Eastern Tennessee, she lived with her partner, Cheryl, in the Hill Country of Central Texas near Austin until her death in 2022 from kidney failure.
 As a teen she wrote serial stories to entertain her friends.
-She has spent the past twenty-three years teaching high school social studies, eventually returning to writing to entertain herself.
-When not working or writing she and her partner enjoy creating stained glass and shooting pool at their favorite neighborhood bar.
+She spent well over three decades teaching high school social studies, eventually returning to writing to entertain herself.
+When not working or writing, she and her partner always enjoyed creating stained glass and shooting pool at their favorite neighborhood bar.
 They are the parents of four grown children and two lively grandchildren.
-You can find out more about her work at her website.
+You can find out more about Brenda's work at her publisher's website.

 L-J Baker (2008 Certificate Winner for Broken Wings) has lived in the USA and the UK, but home is New Zealand with her civilly united partner.
 In addition to Broken Wings, she has published Lady Knight.
 She is currently writing more books and hopes to soon have more novels in print.
 She writes in different genres, but her first love is lesbian fantasy.
 She is delighted when readers admit they don't normally like fantasy, but ended up reading one of her books.
 You can find out more about L-J's work at her website.